kineticstoolkit/kineticstoolkit_doc/src/python_conditions.md

   name: python3
 ---

-# Conditions and booleans
+# 📖 Conditions and booleans

 :::{card} Summary
 This section shows how to perform comparisons and boolean (logical) operations and how to use these operation to program conditional code (`if`, `else`, `elif`).
 :::

 In the [previous section](python_functions.md), we learnt how to create simple units called functions, which have a specific and simple goal.
-The examples were however very simple, because the only concepts we learnt yet are arithmetics and variables.

-In this section, our programs will be able to execute different instructions as a consequence of conditions.
+The examples were however very simple, because the only concepts we learnt are arithmetics and variables.
+This section shows how to build programs that are able to execute different instructions as a consequence of conditions.

-## Boolean and comparisons
+## 📄 Boolean and comparisons

 Comparisons are performed using the following operators: